-Sonja Bradfield is the Web Content and Communications Associate at AIChE.
+Sonja Bradfield is the Social Media and Communications Specialist at AIChE.

 If you know a student planning to attend an HBCU next year, this STEM scholarship could change their life.

 Learn about the complex science behind making ice cream in this video, and check out the accompanying lesson plan that was created for high school and college classrooms.

 On November 5th around 100 attendees, including K–12 students, their parents, and educators gathered at the 2023 AIChE Annual Meeting to participate in the K–12 STEM Showcase.

 Hear from physician-scientist Ami Bhatt (Stanford) about the work in microbial genomics that she’ll be presenting this month in San Jose, CA.

 Dr. Liao will receive the award at the Metabolic Engineering Conference taking place in Singapore organized by the International Metabolic Engineering Society (IMES).

 Looking for ways you can help protect the planet as a chemical engineer for Earth Day 2023?
 Here are five ways that will have lasting effect.

 Get a closer look at specialty areas with these LinkedIn technical communities for relevant content, news, and networking in advanced manufacturing, safety, and bioengineering.

 Find internships, connect with new chemical engineering career opportunities and paths, access member-only benefits for your job search, and more.